blogroulette/backend-jee/README.md

 # Blogroulette JavaEE Backend
 [![Build Status](https://travis-ci.org/blogroulette/backend-jee.svg?branch=master)](https://travis-ci.org/blogroulette/backend-jee)

-This is the backend for the blogroulette web application.
+This is the backend for the Blogroulette web application.
 It is written in JavaEE and provides a REST-ful API to the frontend.
 The component is developed and tested with JavaEE/openJDK1.8 and JBoss/Wildfly 12 as graded project in an university lecture on JavaEE and is designed to match